Project File Structure

 After compilation, an executable program can be generated for ESP32-C3.

-You can also run the command set-target
+You can also run the command set-target again to set a different

 target, and the compilation system will automatically clean up and